SimpleITK/CommentSpellCheck/README.md

 The script can also process other file types.
-With the **'--suffix'** option, the following file types are available: Python (.py), C/C++ (.c/.cxx), Text (.txt), reStructuredText(.rst), Markdown (.md), Ruby (.ruby), and Java (.java).
+With the **'--suffix'** option, the following file types are available: Python (.py), C/C++ (.c/.cxx), CSharp (.cs), Text (.txt), reStructuredText(.rst), Markdown (.md), Ruby (.ruby), R (.R), and Java (.java).
 Note that reStructuredText files are treated as standard text.
 Consequentially, all markup keywords that are not actual words will need to be added to the additional/exception dictionary.

 ## Dictionary notes

-By default, on Linux and Mac systems, pyenchant uses [GNU aspell](http://aspell.net/) as the underlying dictionary.
-The spell checking is case sensitive.
-While aspell allows arbitrary characters in a dictionary word, CSC may split up a word by non-alphanumeric characters.
-This split can occur if the word itself is not found in the dictionary.
+We use [PySpellChecker](https://github.com/barrust/pyspellchecker) as the underlying spellchecker and its associated default dictionary.
+Previously we used the pyenchant package and its default dictionary.
+The pyenchant package requires an underlying C library, which is not available on all platforms.

-If a dictionary word has non-alphanumeric characters, CSC prints a warning.
+PySpellChecker is a pure Python package and works on all platforms with no additional dependencies.